openassistive/OpenATFrontEnd/content/item/Dkey.md

 ---
-title: "Dkey"
+title: Dkey
-date: "2016-06-21"
+date: '2016-06-21'
-description: "Dkey is disambiguation software for computers - it works in a similar way to \'predictive text\' on your mobile phone.
+description: 'Dkey is disambiguation software for computers - it works in a similar way to \''predictive text\'' on your mobile phone.
 It is designed to allow quicker text input for people with physical disabilities who can use a keyboard with a small number of keys, for example a number pad keyboard.
 It can also be used with mouse input, or with switch input via other software.
-It is designed with people with disabilities in mind, but could be used by anyone."
+It is designed with people with disabilities in mind, but could be used by anyone.'
-project: "Software"
+project: Software
+tags:
-tags: ['On Screen Keyboard Projects','Alternative and Augmentative Communication','Text input Projects' ]
+    - 'On Screen Keyboard Projects'
+    - 'Alternative and Augmentative Communication'
+    - 'Text input Projects'
-categories: ['Software']
+categories:
+    - Software
 project_url: ""
 download_url: ""
+moderated: true
 ---